deepsense-ai/seahorse/docs/operations/join.md

 <tr>
 <td><code>0</code></td>
 <td><code><a href="../classes/dataframe.html">DataFrame</a></code></td>
-<td>DataFrame containing the columns of the left DataFrame
+<td>A DataFrame containing all the columns of the left DataFrame and the columns
-       and the columns of the right DataFrame but the columns used to LEFT JOIN (in <code>join columns</code> parameter).</td>
+   of the right DataFrame not used in join condition (in <code>join columns</code> parameter).</td>
 </tr>
 </tbody>
 </table>